PESCE CRUDO ALLA SICILIANA WITH CITRUS AND AROMATICS

 musselsouphero

-This time I had some cooked mussels in their shells in some of their broth and I thought that I would use these ingredients to make a soup by adding red tomatoes; I also added a lot of basil and some grated zucchini and the results were a thick, fragrant and highly flavoured soup.
+I had some cooked mussels in their shells and some left over broth that I had used for a pasta dish and decided to use these ingredients to make a soup.
+I added red tomatoes, basil and grated zucchini, resulting in a thick, fragrant and highly flavoured soup.

 This made a soup for 4 people.